 Examining the form of these equations in 3D and recalling that the potential $a_e$ describes the field energy-momentum per electric charge, the scalar field $W_e$ can be identified as a \emph{power per electric charge},

-This power vanishes as a causal continuity condition in the absence of external sources, giving a physical interpretation to imposing the Lorenz-FitzGerald gauge constraint.
-A nonzero $W_e$ therefore provides a mechanism to keep track of energy fluctuations in the field in the presence of sources or when non-causal gauges are chosen.
-The pseudoscalar field $W_m I$ can be similarly identified as a \emph{power per magnetic charge},
+This power vanishes as a causal continuity condition in the absence of external sources, \emph{giving a physical motivation} for imposing the Lorenz-FitzGerald gauge constraint in Eq.~\eqref{eq:lorenz}.
+In principle, a nonzero $W_e$ would provide a mechanism to keep track of energy fluctuations in the field in the presence of sources, or when non-causal gauges are chosen.
+Similarly, the pseudoscalar field $W_m I$ can be identified as a \emph{power per magnetic charge},